-In terms of the recommendations implemented in the 2011/2012 financial year eight functional and organizational components were instituted compared to the previous seven.
 A department for the Office of the Mayor is now in place to enhance co-ordination of the political components.

-staff establishment shows an increase of positions, namely, has been affected in the service delivery departments to correlate with the strategic priorities of the Municipality.
+The bulk expansion has been affected in the service delivery departments to correlate with the strategic priorities of the Municipality.
 Adequate provision was made for new service delivery entities, for example, for additional road maintenance teams for rural areas, expansion of water services and added electricity maintenance teams.